 I am currently in the process of learning a lot about low level game development, hardware design, operating systems, and the Rust programming language.
 There is a lot of material to read and absorb and it takes a long time to find good resources that add value.
 So I thought it would be a good idea to share what I have learned in a condensed form in the hopes it will bring value to anyone reading it.
 And what better way to share my lessons in the form of a somewhat structured development journal.

-In the tutorial series I will walk you through the development of a small arcade game in Rust without the usage of a game engine or game framework.
+In the journal I will talk about the development of a small arcade game in Rust without the usage of a game engine or game framework.
 However instead of rushing through the basics straight to the gameplay I want to take a few detours on the way where I will talk in detail about Rust, the compiler, the operating system, the hardware, and a few other things as they become relevant.
-It is very likely that I won't reach the rendering of graphics until I am half-way into the tutorial.
+It is very likely that I won't reach the rendering of graphics for quite a while.

 Everything you need to follow me on this journey is a Linux installation (I am using Fedora 29 - VM is fine), the Rust programming language, and patience.
 This will be a long journey with a lot of ups and downs.
 Mistakes will be made, but I will try my best to correct them.
 But most of all, I think it will be a lot of fun :)

 29 January 2019 (Updated: 22 February 2019)Talk to me